Smrati8/HeadFirstDesignPattern/README.md

 * Favor composition over inheritance.
 * Strive for loosely coupled designs for objects that interact.
 * Classes should be open for extention but closed for modification.
+* Depend upon abstraction.
+Do not depend upon concrete classes.

 ## Object Oriented Design Pattern